4 min read

 When practicing this breathing technique, people intentionally squeeze the back of the throat, specifically the glottis and epiglottis muscles, to make a narrow airway tunnel close to a straw’s phonation.

-This causes small amounts of oxygen to get to the lungs through the glottis slowly, creating an “ocean wave” like noise.
 The air bounces around in the airway due to the slight constriction and the narrowness, increasing the time it spends in the nasal cavity and warming the air with body temperature.

-As the ujjayi pranayama happens, the increased supply of oxygen excites the cardiovascular muscle and regulates and drops the heart and respiration rate alongside the blood pressure.
+But more importantly, it helps to coordinate between the lungs and the central nervous system.
+As the Ujjayi pranayama happens, the increased oxygen supply excites the cardiovascular muscle and regulates and drops the heart and respiration rate alongside the blood pressure.

 Unlike shallow breathing, slow breathing lowers the sympathetic activity but ups the parasympathetic activity.